coralsio/real-time-chat/README.md

 This project is a real-time chat application built with React, Next.js, Reverb, and Laraship.
 The application leverages Laraship as the backend, Reverb for real-time capabilities, and Next.js as the frontend framework.
 Media files are stored securely using Amazon S3.

+### Elevate Your Projects with Our Expert Laravel Team!
+Are you seeking a dedicated, experienced Laravel development team to bring your web projects to life?
+Look no further than Corals.
+Our team of seasoned Laravel developers is here to collaborate with you and deliver top-notch, customized solutions that exceed your expectations.

+Ready to take your project to the next level with our expert Laravel team?
+Reach out to us at info@corals.io or fill out the [form on our website](https://www.laraship.com/contact/) to discuss your project requirements and kickstart a successful collaboration.

 ## Table of Contents